XingyouLiu/NottyGame/README.md

 #### Action Selection

-X-AGGRESSIVE selects the action with the highest probability of having a valid group based on the calculated probabilities.
+X-AGGRESSIVE selects the action with the highest probability of having a valid group among all currently available actions based on the calculated probabilities.

 ---